Together we can improve the treatment of cystic fibrosis through research and sharing

 • What is Cystic Fibrosis (CF)?

-CFTR modulators are a newer class of drugs that improve CFTR protein.
-Examples of commonly used CFTR modulators are Kalydeco® and Trikafta®.
-CFTR modulators have helped many people with CF to live longer and healthier lives, but not all people with CF can take these drugs.
-It is estimated that about about 4,000-6,000 people with CF in the United States are unable to take CFTR modulators for reasons that may include:
+CFTR modulators are a recent class of drugs that improve CFTR protein.
+Examples of CFTR modulators include Kalydeco®, Trikafta®, and Alyftrek ®.
+These drugs have helped many people with cystic fibrosis live longer, and healthier lives, but not all people with CF can take modulators.
+It is estimated that at least about 4,000-6,000 people with cystic fibrosis in the United States are unable to take modulators for reasons that may include:

-• Certain CF mutations do not respond to treatment with CFTR modulators
+• Certain cystic fibrosis mutations do not respond to modulator treatments

-• The side effects for some people may be too much to handle
+• The side effects may be too much to handle

-• Some people choose not to take medications for other reasons
+• Some people choose not to take medications for personal reasons

 • Will travel expenses be covered?

-How you receive compensation will depend on the study site but at most of the REACH sites you will receive your compensation via a reloadable debit card.
-REACH compensation may be taxable.
-Study sites are required to report to the IRS payments totaling $600 or more made to anyone in any one year.
+How you receive compensation will depend on the research site.
+At most of the REACH sites, you will receive your compensation on a debit card.
+REACH Research ccompensation may be taxable.
+Research sites are required to report to the IRS payments totaling $600 or more made to anyone in any one per year to the IRS.

 • Who is leading the REACH study?